max-ieremenko/ServiceModel.Grpc/docs/ClientConfiguration.md

 ## ClientFactory

-ClientFactory does not have any static methods, because usually default configuration is good only for "hello world" project.
+ClientFactory does not have any static methods as usually default configuration is good only for "hello world" project.

 ``` c#
 public static class Program